sandboxie-plus/sandboxie-docs/docs/Content/ExpandableVariables.md

 Global templates are part of the Sandboxie installation and located in the file _Templates.ini_ in the Sandboxie installation folder.
 Additional local templates may be added to [Sandboxie Ini](SandboxieIni.md).
 Any template may reference template variables in the form _%Tmpl.SomeVariableName%_.
 These variable names are not built into the core of Sandboxie.
 They must be defined in _Templates.ini_ or _Sandboxie.ini_ in a [TemplateSettings] section.

+`[TemplateSettings]` contains shared template-variable definitions; it is distinct from a selectable `[Template_Name]` compatibility template.
+See [Template Architecture](TemplateArchitecture.md) for how templates and their metadata are used.

 ### Overriding Variables

 Any of the variables in the table above, including the [Shell Folders](ShellFolders.md) and template variables, can be overridden by the [Sandboxie Ini](SandboxieIni.md) configuration file.
 To override a variable, add a parameter prefixed with **Ovr.**.